pgraves5/charts/fio-test/README.md

 ## Description

-Fio test chart includes a dummy ConfigMap and a Pod for helm test, dummy ConfigMap is to meet the at least one valid resource without hook requirement and deployed during helm installation.Helm test pod is created until helm test command is called.
+Fio test chart includes a persist volume claim, a ConfigMap and a Pod for helm test, persist volume claim is used as the disk target to test.
+ConfigMap pre-defined default configuration of fio and allows user to customize the parameters to meet test senarios.
+Helm test pod is created until helm test command is called.

 ## Requirements